 SCHOLARSHIP VS PRACTICE

 The author of this website has the utmost respect for the scholars of the ancient world.
 You will discover much scholarship on the pages of this website.
-However, HellenicGods.org is not actually a scholastic site; it is a site presenting the views of believers of the traditions it presents.
-In particular, the principle position of this site is that of the living tradition of the teachings of Orphefs (Orpheus; Gr. Ὀρφεύς, ὈΡΦΕΎΣ).
-On account of the fact that the author is presenting a tradition that has, primarily, been taught to him, you will not necessarily see every view presented on any particular subject.
+However, as previously stated, this is not actually a scholastic site; it is a site presenting the views of believers of the traditions it presents.
+Scholars expecting methodological agnosticism will not be comfortable with much of what is presented on this site.
+The principle position of this site is that of the living tradition of the teachings of Orphéfs (Orpheus; Gr. Ὀρφεύς).
+Because the author is presenting a tradition that has, primarily, been taught to him, you will not necessarily see every view presented on any particular subject.
 Further, it may appear in some instances that the views presented are not objective.
 This is the way it must be when presenting a tradition from the position of a practitioner, not an "outsider," so to speak.
 In some cases, views are presented that the author does not himself agree with; the site is not in every case presenting the author's views, but those views taught to the author, at least that is the effort, to the best of my ability.
 If any mistakes have been made in this regard, it is the fault of the author, and not those who taught him.

 ABBREVIATIONS USED IN THE GLOSSARY: